Employee Handbook- Chapter 5

 As a newly hired employee, you are guaranteed the right to purchase life insurance regardless of any health issue or concern.
 If you choose not to enroll in the life insurance plan as a new hire, you may be required to submit evidence of medical insurability if you subsequently decide to purchase the life insurance.
 You may or may not be granted access to this policy by the insurance carrier.

-In the event of your death as an employee of Berea College, your designated beneficiary will be paid an amount equal to 1 1/2 times your annual earnings (rounded to the next higher $1000), up to a maximum of $250,000.
+In the event of your death as an employee of Berea College, your designated beneficiary will be paid an amount equal to 1 1/2 times your current base salary (rounded to the next higher $1000), up to a maximum of $250,000.
 Those employees working past age 65 should consult with People Services regarding age-related reductions in this policy.
 For further information on your life insurance and accidental death and dismemberment benefits, see your insurance plan booklet.

 DEPENDENT LIFE INSURANCE